merelypixels/mudplus_old/README.md

-mudplus (a.k.a.
-MUD++)
+MudPlus (a.k.a.
+Mud++)
 =======
-<p> An open-source Groovy/Grails project under the GNU-Public license, with one slight alteration: </p>
+<p> An open-source Groovy/Grails project under the GNU-Public license, with three slight alterations: </p>
 <ul>
-  <li> Use/redistribution/code-alteration are all encouraged, provided you leave any original header-comments in the files and follow the rest of the GNU-Public license. </li>
+  <li> Use/redistribution/code-alteration are all encouraged, provided you leave any original header-comments in the files and follow the rest of the GNU-Public license </li>
+  <li> Please keep any additions to the driver portion of this project open-source.
+Make it your own github project if you wish, but please mention MUD++ and the URL of this github project as the original code-base </li>
+  <li>Your changes to the basic lib should probably remain private so that no one can just steal your mud at will; building areas takes a lot of writing from various contributors and I perfectly understand the need for closed-source here.
+Building a sophisticated lib even more so.
+All lib-only classes will be clearly placed within a package named "lib" and its subfolders </li>
+  <li> If you wish to contribute code to the basic Mud++ Lib, see the section below on becoming a contributor. </li>
 </ul>

-Our Mission:
+Project Goal:
 ======
 <p> To modernize the experience of MUDing, that is, to provide a simple, maintainable, open-source, and FREE way of creating text-based games commonly known as MUDs (also as MUSHes and MOOs). </p>

 <p> Have you ever wanted to make your own web-based game but thought it too difficult to design all the necessary infrastructure?
-MUD++ provides you with the tools you need to leap into creating your own virtual world: </p>
+Mud++ provides you with all of the tools you need to quickly leap into creating your own virtual world: </p>

 <ul>
-  <li> MUD++ Driver
+  <li> <b>MUD++ Driver</b>
     <ul>
-      <li> Modern Security: prevents common attacks against web sites, handles the tracking of User (a.k.a Soul) credentails, and provides fine-grained security policies at the member-level for what SecurityRole authorizations a Soul needs to run any particular code.</li>
+      <li> Modern Security: prevents common attacks against web sites, handles the tracking of User (a.k.a Soul) credentails, and provides fine-grained security policies at the class and class-member-level for what SecurityRole authorizations a Soul needs to run any particular code.</li>
       <li> Atomic Support Classes: designed with the idea in mind that each MUD is unique and your MudLib should be able to be largely unrestricted by driver concerns.</li>
       <li> Runtime, Community-Friendly, Sandboxed Development: with MUD++, we keep with the LPMUD tradition of allowing code to be created at runtime so that the server has no need to reboot with every change to the lib.</li>
       <li> Easy to use language parsing and run-time modifiable language rules/addition of verbs </li>